 Pantai Songean, Bali (Indonesia).

-The beach in question is Pantai Songean, not "Soan" or "Sohang" as I had written at the time, retranscribing approximately the name I had been given.
-Pantai Songean is located in the south of Amed, quite far, therefore, well beyond Aas, well after the iron lighthouse, somewhere between Seraya and Ujung, on the splendid small coastal road where it is so good to ride a scooter, hair in the wind, from one creek to another.
+Pantai Songean is located to the south of Amed, well beyond Aas, well past the iron lighthouse, somewhere between Seraya and Ujung, I thought at the time, on the splendid little coastal road where it's so pleasant to scoot from one cove to another.

 Pantai Songean